mariokostelac/belowtle-tasks/honi2013-2014/1/slasticar/slasticar.md

 Timelimit: **3s** Memory limit: **64MB**

+*Task is originally from http://hsin.hr/coci/archive/2013_2014/contest1_tasks.pdf*

-Organizing CS contests didn't prove very lucrative for Mirko, so he has opened an ice cream and pastry shop.
+Organising CS contests didn't prove very lucrative for Mirko, so he has opened an ice cream and pastry shop.
 The business was flourishing until, one day, the European Union health inspection decided to pay him a visit.